 Following are the dates for the all company safety and informational meetings for 2005.
 These meetings are a very important part of keeping you informed of company policies and procedures.
 Attendance is mandatory.

 Mark your calendars… the Frattalone Companies’ Holiday Party will be:

 Saturday, December 10th

 Jimmy’s Conference Center

-We will be having a casino night following dinner.
-For our out-of-town guests, we have reserved a block of rooms at the Holiday Inn Express, which is connected to Jimmy’s.
-Invitations will go out in early December.
+Back by popular demand, we will be having a CASINO NIGHT!
+For our out of town guests, we have reserved a block of rooms at the Holiday Inn Express, which is connected to Jimmy’s.